-Obstruction is the act of: A defensive team member who hinders or impedes a batter's attempt to make contact with a pitched ball or who impedes the progress of a runner or batter-runner legally running the bases, unless the fielder is in possession of the ball or is fielding a batted ball, executing a play or catching a thrown ball.
+Obstruction is the act of: A defensive team member who hinders or impedes a batter's attempt to make contact with a pitched ball or who impedes the progress of a runner or batter-runner legally running the bases, unless the fielder is in possession of the ball or is fielding a batted ball, or executing a play.
 The act may be intentional or unintentional, physical or verbal.
 Prior to the pitch, catcher obstruction does not apply, a dead ball shall be called and allow the batter to reset themselves.